Laura Mulvey

 Laura Mulvey (born 15 August 1941) is a British feminist film theorist and filmmaker.
 She was educated at St Hilda's College, Oxford.
-She is currently professor of film and media studies at Birkbeck, University of London.
+She is currently Honorary Professor of Film at the University of St. Andrews and Emerita Professor of Film and Media Studies at Birkbeck, University of London.
 She previously taught at Bulmershe College, the London College of Printing, the University of East Anglia, and the British Film Institute.

 During the 2008–09 academic year, Mulvey was the Mary Cornille Distinguished Visiting Professor in the Humanities at Wellesley College.
 Mulvey has been awarded three honorary degrees: in 2006 a Doctor of Letters from the University of East Anglia; in 2009 a Doctor of Law from Concordia University; and in 2012 a Bloomsday Doctor of Literature from University College Dublin.
+Mulvey was also awarded a British Film Fellowship in November 2025.